sesam-community/msoft-planner/README.md

 ### Running the app in development.

 Go into package.json and follow the instructions to run the app.

+## After having hosted the service on docker.

+Open your preferred browser and go to :
+0.0.0.0:5000/auth

 ### Config in Sesam :